tsaarni/kind-ps/README.md

                              --service-node envoy-z5lp9 --log-level info
 ```

-Now, you can use the PID to access the root filesystem of the container from the host.
+For example, to access the root filesystem of the container:

 ```console
 $ sudo ls /proc/2367787/root/